greorex/uman/README.md

     // call method "sum" of Unit One const sum = await one.sum(arr);
-    // and fire event "log" to the Unit Log this.emit("log", "Sum of " + arr + " = " + sum);
+    // and fire event "log" to all units this.emit("log", "Sum of " + arr + " = " + sum);

     const cubes = await this.units.two.cubes(arr);